bparanj/crystal/programming/javascript/vue/nuxt-ui-search.md

 - Add instructions or a tooltip for users so they know how to search effectively.
 - Integrate with metadata fields in your markdown if you want to refine search results further.

----

-**Key Takeaways:**

 - The Nuxt UI Pro docs template can integrate seamlessly with a DocSearch-powered search bar.
 - By providing `ui.docSearch` credentials in `nuxt.config.ts` and adding `<NDocSearch>` to your layout’s header, you enable full-text search over your documentation content.
 - Testing and verifying your Algolia index configuration is crucial to ensuring search results appear as expected.

-With these steps, you’ve successfully integrated the Nuxt UI Pro docs template’s search feature into your documentation site.